TyongKim/ERD2/MDOF_linear_building/README.md

 Kim, T., Kwon, O., and Song, J. (Accepted).
 Deep learning-based response spectrum analysis method for building structures, Earthquake Engineering and Structural Dynamics. https://doi.org/10.1002/eqe.4086

 # Required software and libraries
+When constructing databases: Python 3.8 with Numpy version '1.24.3', Pandas version '2.0.3', Scipy version '1.10.1',OpenSeesPy
-Python 3 with Numpy version '1.24.3', Pandas version '1.5.3', Scipy version '1.10.1', Tensorflow version '2.14.0'
+When developing DNN model: Python 3.10 with Numpy version '1.26.3', Pandas version '2.2', Scipy version '1.12.0', Tensorflow version '2.15.0'

 # File description
-1. Construct_SDOF_database.py: This is the code for constructing a database of structural responses of various single-degree-of-freedom (SDOF) systems.
-300 steps period and 50 steps damping coefficient.
-In order to run this code, you may want to download the NGA-WEST database ground motion acceleration.
-Only two artificially generated ground motions are provided in this code.\
+1. Construct_SDOF_database.py: This code is designed to construct a database containing the structural responses of various single-degree-of-freedom (SDOF) systems.
+It utilizes a 300-step period and 50-step damping coefficient.
+To execute this code successfully, it is necessary to download the NGA-WEST database ground motion acceleration.
+Note that only two artificially generated ground motions are provided within this code.

-2. Construct_MDOF_structure.py: This code aims to generate various multi-degree-of-freedom (MDOF) systems.
-In here, MDOF systems represent shear buildingsconsisting degree of freedom for each story.\
+2. Construct_MDOF_structure.py: The purpose of this code is to generate diverse multi-degree-of-freedom (MDOF) systems.
+In this context, MDOF systems represent shear buildings with a degree of freedom for each story.

-3. Construct_MDOF_database.py: This is the code for constructing a database of structural responses of various multi-degree-of-freedom (MDOF) systems.
-The seismic responses of SDOF systems are employed to this end.\
+3. Construct_MDOF_database.py: This code is responsible for constructing a database of structural responses for various multi-degree-of-freedom (MDOF) systems.
+The seismic responses of SDOF systems are utilized for this purpose.

-4. Construct_RS.py: This code esitmates the response specturm for each ground motion using the constructed SDOF database.
-The response spectrum is used to calcualte the modal responses in the script of "Construct_Data4DNN.py."\
+4. Construct_RS.py: This code estimates the response spectrum for each ground motion using the constructed SDOF database.
+The response spectrum is then used to calculate the modal responses in the "Construct_Data4DNN.py" script.

-5. Construct_IM.py: The script estimates the intensity measure which is used as inputs for the DNN model predicting modal contribution coefficients.\
+5. Construct_IM.py: This script estimates the intensity measure, which serves as input for the DNN model predicting modal contribution coefficients.

-6. Construct_Data4DNN.py: The script preprocess dataset to make them as inputs for the DNN model.\
+6. Construct_Data4DNN.py: This script preprocesses the dataset to prepare it as input for the DNN model.

-7. Develop_DNN_model.py:
+7. Develop_DNN_model.py: This script outlines the process of training the DNN model for the DC rule.
+Hyperparameters should be updated in accordance with the dataset.

+8. DCmodel.py: This script describes the prediction of seismic responses for structural systems using the DC rule.
+The DNN model is trained using the dataset in the reference.
+The results are then compared with those obtained using the SRSS rule.